JonWil91/Lets-Hike/README.md

 The View Hike data, as displayed by the wireframes, was initially intended to be included on the main Hikes page.
 The data input by the user was initially to be displayed in a collapsible body from the content that remains on the Hikes page.
 Included on the View Hike page is another Leaflets map zoomed in on the coordinates the user has input as well as a marker.
 Unfortunately this feature did not work within a collapsible body, unless devtools was opened and closed.
 After investigating this issue it appeared to be a resizing issue faced by many others online and after being unable to resolve it, it was necessary to display the map outside the collapsible body.
 This did not look good for the user when displayed, and gave me the realisation it would be better displayed on it's own page.
 This would also avoid users having to load all the images and maps for each hike on one page.

-One bug that was encountered after a user testing the page was that they typed
+One bug that was encountered after a user testing the website was that they typed a longer than average Hike Name.
+This created issues on mobile view as the view page title pulls the data from Hike Name and had a fixed px font size, with the long page title forcing space on the right hand side.
+This was a simple fix of changing the font size type to em instead so it would be more responsive to the user device.